Tax Management India. Com

 X X X X Extracts X X X X

-..... district level officers, which were subsequently rectified, does not justify the perpetuation of such mistakes.
+..... the district level officers, which were subsequently rectified, does not justify the perpetuation of such mistakes.
 The legal stand taken is that the only provision applicable in the petitioner's case is Section 3(3) of the Bihar Non-Government Secondary Schools (Taking Over of Management and Control) Act, 1981 (hereinafter to be referred to as the 'Act') and Section 4(2,) thereof has no relevance to the instant case.
 5. These writ petitions had earlier come up for hearing before a Division Bench.
 Before the said Bench diametrically opposite stands were taken on behalf of the petitioners and the respondent State.
 On behalf of the respondent State a firm stand was taken against any automatic appointment of Headmaster on the take over of a school and it was contended that Section 3(3) of the Act alone governed the issue.
 On the other hand, the petitioners basically relied on Sub-section (2) of Section 4 of the Act to claim that the services of such a Headmaster shall be deemed to have been transferred to the State Government as such from the date of the taking over.
-Noticing a sharp cleavage of judicial opinion within this Court and the significance of the matter, t .....
+Noticing a sharp cleavage of judicial opinion within this Court and the significance of the matter, the ca .....

 X X X X Extracts X X X X